yanakievv/DSA-course-student-19-20/README.md

 ## Included
 - All covered data structures in cpp
 - All covered algorithms in cpp
-- Homework, test and exam links with solutions
+- Homework, test and exam links
+- Solutions to most of the problems, with the list expanding (revisiting unsolved problems during course)